eyobed-dev/AD9851-Library/README.md

 ```
 AD9851 ad9851;
 ```
-To use serial data loading use
+To use serial data loading define your pins and use

 ```
 ad9851.InitSerial(W_CLK,FQ_UD,RESET,DATA);
 ```
-NOTE: if your project does not use parallel loading you must tie D0 and D1 to 5V through a 10kOhm resistor.
+NOTE: The DDS starts in parallel mode according to the datasheet. if your project does not use parallel loading you must tie D0 and D1 to 5V through a 10kOhm resistor. otherwise initialize parallel loading first as follows.

 To use parallel loading define a port(Ex.
 PORTD) and use